MENTAL HEALTH TIPS & STRATEGIES

 Children and adults tend to thrive with a consistent schedule.
 Try spending time on the weekend planning for the week ahead.
 Together, write down appointments (both yours and your kids’), extracurricular activities, playdates and even time for fun!
 By including them in the plans children will feel valued and when family members know what to expect stress and anxiety are reduced.

-Setting limits on screen time is one of the biggest challenges parents face especially during the pandemic.
+Setting limits on screen time is one of the biggest challenges parents face.
 If screen time has replaced good sleep habits, face to face conversation or exercise in your home try establishing house rules such as setting screen-free times of day.
 Limiting access to devices when the family has a meal together or for one hour in the evening can help everyone focus on family time and improve face to face communication.

 Children, like adults, can experience fear, stress or anxiety and need to learn how to cope.
 Taking deep breaths, exercising, thinking positive thoughts, playing with pets and journaling are all good ways children can cope.
 Whatever works for you might also work for them!